Souhailchabat/Most-Rated/README.md

   - JSONDecoder
   - URLSession

- I tried to the both the Code and the User Interface simple, and to focus on the main goal of the app, which is to get a list of the most rated Github repositories from the month of 10/2017.
+ I tried to keep both the Code and the User Interface simple, and to focus on the main goal of the app, which is to get a list of the most rated Github repositories from the month of 10/2017.